 If you were hurt in a collision and want to discuss your legal options with a Lyft Accident Lawyer in Hamilton, contact the The Law Offices of Greg Prosmushkin, P.C. to get informed and take legal action.

-Ridesharing: blessing and curse?
+Ridesharing: Blessing and Curse?

 If the driver who picks you up is reckless and negligent, your safe ride come could turn into a nightmare ending in an accident and serious injuries.
 Add the possibility of violent crimes—at least 100 cases of assault have been alleged against rideshare drivers—and you have a recipe for disaster.

-Conflicting research on Lyft accidents
+Conflicting Research on Lyft Accidents

-Although one study published in the August 2016 issue of the American Journal of Epidemiology showed that rideshare services were not associated with an increase in traffic accident-related fatalities, more recent data from the University of Chicago shows quite the opposite: a 2019 working paper released by Hochberg, Barrios and Yi analyzed the U.S. government’s publicly available FARS & CrashStats data showed that since the inception of the first rideshare company in 2010, traffic fatalities have steadily increased, by approximately 3 percent each year.
+Although one study published in the August 2016 issue of the American Journal of Epidemiology showed that rideshare services were not associated with an increase in Traffic Accident-related fatalities, more recent data from the University of Chicago shows quite the opposite: a 2019 working paper released by Hochberg, Barrios and Yi analyzed the U.S. government’s publicly available FARS & Crash Stats data showed that since the inception of the first rideshare company in 2010, Traffic Fatalities have steadily increased, by approximately 3 percent each year.

-Hamilton Lyft accident attorneys
+Hamilton Lyft Accident Attorneys

-If you need a Lyft accident lawyer in Hamilton, the Law Offices of Greg Prosmushkin, P.C. can help you file a civil lawsuit.
+If you need a Lyft Accident Lawyer in Hamilton, The Law Offices of Greg Prosmushkin, P.C. can help you file a civil lawsuit.
 Injury victims are entitled to seek cash compensation for their pain and suffering under the law, and we can assist you with the pursuit of the recovery of damages.